JHerreraDataAnalyst/JHerreraDataAnalyst/README.md

 <h1>Hi, I'm Jose!</h1>
-<p>A passionate programmer and data analyst with a focus on building efficient web applications and uncovering insights through data. <a href="https://github.com/joshmadakor1">Programmer</a>, <a href="https://www.linkedin.com/in/jose-herrera-044b2681/">Data Analyst</a></p>
+<p>A passionate programmer and data analyst with a focus on building efficient web applications and uncovering insights through data. <a>Programmer</a>, <a href="https://www.linkedin.com/in/jose-herrera-044b2681/">Data Analyst</a></p>

 <h2>🛠️ Technical Skills</h2>